-- 1. Name of payee and date must match invoice and financial ledger, - 2.
-Name of Payee must match invoice - 3.
-All documentation required in section V. below - viii.
-For all Applicants who have been awarded Education funds as a part of their approved project, a copy of the education outreach material generated utilizing these funds will need to be provided to ISDA with the term report in which the education funds were utilized.
-For those purchasing the Idaho Noxious Weed Book, published by the University of Idaho, only send an image of the booklets purchased with a valid date stamp. - B. Landowners must provide a purchase receipt for herbicides or herbicide services and an herbicide application report to Recipients/Applicants, or the party from whom the landowner is seeking reimbursement.
-These receipts must be provided to the ISDA during the reporting term by the Recipient/Applicant. - C. For each reimbursement to a landowner, the Recipient must provide the following supporting documentation before consideration for reimbursement from ISDA: - 1.
-Landowner original, copy of receipt, or invoice for herbicide or herbicide services (Due with term report in which the expense occurred). - 2.
-Proof of processed payment by the landowner, in the form of a check, warrant, or credit card receipt for each invoice submitted by a landowner (Due with term report in which the expense occurred). - 3.
-Proof of payment by the Recipient, in the form of a Check or Warrant from the Recipient to the landowner (Due with term report in which the expense occurred). - 4.
-The name of the individual landowner receiving the reimbursement must match the name on the invoice name on the proof of payment and name on the Recipient reimbursement - 5.
-For landowner partnerships or related parties with one or more of the landowner names on an invoice, proof of payment of the Recipient proof of payment, documentation describing the relationship is required. - 6.
-In the case of a Landowner representing a group of landowners in a given area, additional documents will be needed to verify expenditures and reimbursement - i.
-Coversheet naming the point of contact for the group of landowners and listing all participants and the amount that each is seeking reimbursement for. - ii.
-For all purchases by landowners in the group seeking reimbursement, they will need to provide backup documentation as listed in b.
-1 & 2 above. - iii.
-When Landowner contact receives reimbursement form the Recipient, they will need to provide proof that reimbursement to the additional members of the group have been reimbursed by the Landowner contact of the group. - 7.
-Herbicide application report, for herbicides purchased or professional applicator services hired (Due with term report in which the expense occurred).
+- Proof of payment for services/supplies by the Recipient (Copy of check/ Check detail) Proof of Payment must include: - Name of payee and date must match invoice and financial ledger - Name of Payee must match invoice - For all Applicants who have been awarded Education funds as a part of their approved project, a copy of the education outreach material generated utilizing these funds will need to be provided to ISDA with the term report in which the education funds were utilized.
+For those purchasing the Idaho Noxious Weed Book, published by the University of Idaho, only send an image of the booklets purchased with a valid date stamp - Landowners must provide a purchase receipt for herbicides or herbicide services and an herbicide application report to Recipients/Applicants, or the party from whom the landowner is seeking reimbursement.
+These receipts must be provided to the ISDA during the reporting term by the Recipient/Applicant.
+For each reimbursement to a landowner, the Recipient must provide the following supporting documentation before consideration for reimbursement from the CWMA: - Landowner original, copy of receipt, or invoice for herbicide or herbicide services - Proof of processed payment by the landowner, in the form of a check, warrant, or credit card receipt for each invoice submitted by a landowner - Proof of payment by the Recipient, in the form of a Check or Warrant from the Recipient to the landowner - The name of the individual landowner receiving the reimbursement must match the name on the invoice name on the proof of payment and name on the Recipient reimbursement - For landowner partnerships or related parties with one or more of the landowner names on an invoice, documentation describing the relationship is required. - In the case of a Landowner representing a group of landowners in a given area, additional documents will be needed to verify expenditures and reimbursement - Coversheet naming the point of contact for the group of landowners and listing all participants and the amount that each is seeking reimbursement for. - When Landowner contact receives reimbursement form the Recipient, they will need to provide proof that reimbursement to the additional members of the group have been reimbursed by the Landowner contact of the group. - Herbicide application report, for herbicides purchased or professional applicator services hired - Proof of payment by the Recipient, in the form of a Check or Warrant from the Recipient to the landowner